thousand-quokka/INDE577/Supervised learning/Perceptron/README.md

 The Perceptron algorithm is a type of supervised learning algorithm for binary classification problems, where we try to classify data into one of two categories.
 It is based on a simple artificial neuron called a "perceptron" that takes a set of inputs and produces a single output.
 The algorithm is iterative, and it works by updating the weights of the inputs to the perceptron based on the errors made in classification.

 ## Generalized Algorithm:
-Sure!
-The perceptron algorithm can be expressed mathematically using LaTeX notation as follows:

 Given a set of inputs $\mathbf{x} = [x_1, x_2, ..., x_n]^T$ and corresponding true labels $y$, we start with a set of initial weights $\mathbf{w} = [w_0, w_1, ..., w_n]^T$ and bias $b$.
 We denote the activation function as $\phi(z)$, where $z$ is the weighted sum of inputs and bias: